facil-io/cstl/fio-stl/001 header.md

 Behaves as `memmove`, allowing for copy between overlapping memory buffers.

-On most of `clib` implementations the library call will be better.
+On most of `clib` implementations the library call will be faster.
 On embedded systems, test before deciding.

 #### `FIO_MEMSET`